Front-znad-zatoki/super-farmer/README.md

 # Super Farmer Game

 Welcome to our digital version of a fantastic family game Super Farmer!
 You are an animal herder, wishing to become a Super Farmer.
 Your animals breed and herd grows, bringing you profit.
 You can exchange your animals for other species if you find this exchange profitable.
 To become a Super Farmer you must gather livestock including at least one horse, cow, pig, sheep and rabbit.
 However, be warned!
-In neighborhood, the wolf and the fox are hunting for your animals.
+In the neighborhood, the wolf and the fox are hunting for your animals.

 Version 1.0
 ---